 Practice & Theory Workshop Instructor, croxhapox & Astrid Collectief, CAT Cologne 2019 – 2020

-Guest Lecture, Seminar Haine de la Danse Université Paris Sorbonne, 2019
+Guest Lecture, Seminar Haine de la Danse, Université Paris Sorbonne, 2019

 Guest Lecture, Seminar History of Imagination.
 L’École des hautes études en sciences sociales, 2019